Disgraced movie producer Harvey Weinstein has been indicted on additional sexual assault charges.

 How did these charges come to be?

-Weinstein has been charged with first-degree rape, third-degree rape and committing a first-degree criminal sexual act.
-As reported by the Associated Press, the charges against Weinstein stem from two women: one who has not been identified to the press and marketing consultant and former aspiring actress Lucia Evans.
+Weinstein has been charged with first-degree rape, third-degree rape, two counts of predatory sexual assault and two counts of committing a first-degree criminal sexual act.
+As reported by the Associated Press, and CTV, the charges against Weinstein stem from three women: two who have not been identified to the press and marketing consultant and former aspiring actress Lucia Evans.

 The rape charges involve a woman who has not come forward publicly, but says that Weinstein confined her in a Manhattan hotel room against her will and raped her in 2013.
 The other charge is from allegations made by Lucia Evans, a former aspiring actress who told the New Yorker that Weinstein forced her to give him oral sex in 2004.